JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Would it be wise to use advertising to create a positive image?
 I doubt that advertising by itself can fill the void, though there may be a way in which it can be helpful.
 I am impressed by the TV advertisement sponsored by the Church of Latter Day Saints (Mormon) that offers a free tape about improving family life.
 Is advertising of this kind something we should consider?
 While this sort of effort may be of some help, I believe that something is needed that requires a personal investment from us.

-On page 852 of the book, the authors tell us that we must: "do something as well as be something."
+On page 852 of the book, the authors tell us that we must: “do something as well as be something.”
 What we are is a collection of study groups; what we do is mainly study The Urantia Book.
 The two major organizations connected with The Urantia Book are focused on activities related to the book and to study groups.
 These organizations are not philosophically or organizationally oriented toward outreach; their activities seem to focus mainly on encouraging the formation of study groups and promotion of the book.

 Whatever the case, service outside the Urantia community does not seem to be high on the priority list of either organization.
 This is not to criticize the organizations; they are doing very valuable work.
 But the lack of any national organization to promote service work leaves the job to individuals and study groups.
 Doing service work is important, but our motives for doing it are equally important.